Daniel-M/Daniel-M/README.md

 # 🚀 Meet Daniel: Bridging Physics and Code

 Greetings!
 I'm Daniel, a passionate physicist and full-stack developer currently orchestrating innovation at Titan Intake.
 I bring a unique blend of scientific insights and over 5 years of freelance programming prowess to the table.
 My relentless curiosity and boundless enthusiasm for learning fuel both my professional and personal endeavors.
+You can look at [my webpage to learn more](http://daniel-m.github.io/blog)

 ## 💡 Innovative Problem Solver